yeyypp/6.824-2020-Notes/src/mr/README.md

 # Lab1 MapReduce
 [Lab intro](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html)

+## MapReduce
+Users specify a *map* function that processes a key/value pair to generate a set of intermediate key/value, and *reduce* function merges all intermediate values associated with the same key.

 The basic idea is to have one master and multiple workers.
 Have the workers to ask for jobs repeatedly until all the jobs have done.

 - [worker.go](https://github.com/yeyypp/6.824-2020-Notes/blob/master/src/mr/worker.go)